KaveIO/Eskapade/docs/source/tutorial_data_mimic.rst

 Cosine-distance
 ===============

 We also tried to define a distance from the original dataset to the resampled one.
-A way to do this is using the cosine distance, which will return the distance between to vectors between 0 and 1, where 0 is the closest and 1 is the furthest away a two vectors can.
+We employ the cosine distance applied to each point and its resampled point, represented as a vector.
+The distance will be 0 when on top of each other, and the max distance is.

 We define a vector as the combination of all variables for one datapoint (or row in your dataset).
   - All continuous values are represented as is